Brother Su: 2015–present: Starship Entertainment

 On October 7, Starship Entertainment announced Brother Su has joined the company.
 A few days later, he released his first soundtrack, "You Don't Know Me" for MBC drama, She Was Pretty.
 This duet song with Soyou of Sistar was the song that introduced Brother Su to broader public.

 Together with Jooyoung, Brother Su took part on collaboration with his old label mates Ra.D and d.ear, releasing "Draw You".
 It is a remake of d.ear's old song which is also the last release of RealCollabo.
 He was featured in San E & Mad Clown's "Lonely Animals" released in November 2015.
 Starship Planet's 2015 winter song "Softly" was his first participation in the company's family song.

 In February 2016, Brother Su along with K.Will, Junggigo, and Jooyoung released a special Valentine's song, "Cook for Love".
 A few days later, he released a duet song with Mad Clown, "Like Romance Comics".

 Personal life

 He has a younger sister, Lovey, who is also a singer-songwriter.

+On April 24, 2023, Starship Entertainment announced that he will hold a wedding ceremony with singer-songwriter and lyricist Kim Jin-ah, who is three years his junior, on May 13 at a hotel in Jung-gu, Seoul.